openforcefield/standards/docs/standards/smirnoff.md

 The `periodic_potential` attribute specifies the manner in which electrostatic interactions are to be computed in periodic systems.
 Allowed values are:

-* `Ewald3D-ConductingBoundary` (default) denotes that a method like [particle mesh Ewald](https://docs.openmm.org/latest/userguide/theory.html#coulomb-interaction-with-particle-mesh-ewald) should be used
+* `Ewald3D-ConductingBoundary` (default) denotes that a method like [particle mesh Ewald](http://docs.openmm.org/development/userguide/theory/02_standard_forces.html#coulomb-interaction-with-ewald-summation) should be used.
 * A function denotes that the specified function should be used, which may make use of `cutoff`, `switch_width`, and/or `solvent_dielectric` terms

 The `nonperiodic_potential` attribute specifies the manner in which electrostatic interactions are to be computed in non-periodic systems.
 Allowed values are: